zklain/lessons/02-dom/README.md

 3. **BONUS: Find a name**

-   1. Create an interface for checking, if the names array includes an inputed name, if so, show this name, and its position (index) in the names array.
+   1. Create an interface wich would allow you to find a name, if the names array includes the given name, show this name, and its position (index) in the names array.
 The positions shoudl be indexed from 1, not zero. i.e. checking for `Dada Patrasova` in the input of `['Leos Mares, Dada Patrasova, Miro Zbirka']`, should return `Dada Patrasova, 2`

 ## List of methods you may find helpful